Where We Be

 we got this lovely view looking back onto the village

-Now we know -- sunset is a great time for a stroll on Mykonos
+Sunset is a great time for a stroll on Mykonos

-Light blue is the most common accent color but red is also popular
+Light blue is the most common accent color, but red is also popular

 This restaurant on the main square was doing a brisk business at sunset